Procurement Performance & Development

 Stakeholder feedback should be used to fine-tune the strategy.
 Use data and insights to improve your strategy and the effectiveness of your actions.
 New opportunities may emerge that are more likely to succeed than the existing ones in your plan.
 This may require prioritizing projects and timelines.

-Consider: Are the business priorities still the same as when you started?
+Key questions: Have circumstances changed along the way?
+Are business priorities still the same as when you started?

 8 step procurement strategy